 - Hive is a lightweight key-value database written in Dart for Flutter applications, inspired by Bitcask.

 - ObjectBox DB is a highly performant lightweight NoSQL database with an integrated Data Sync.
 It stores objects.

 - sqflite is a wrapper around SQLite, which is a relational database without direct support for Dart objects.

-- Moor is a reactive persistence library for Flutter and Dart, built ontop of sqlite.
+- Drift is a reactive persistence library for Flutter and Dart, built ontop of SQLite.

 What is the best offline Flutter Dart database?

 This of course depends… Make up your own mind with the following comparison matrix as a starting point.
-Note: With very few options to choose from, the following overview is sometimes a bit comparing apples🍎 and pears🍐.
+Note: With very few options to choose from, the following overview is sometimes a bit like comparing apples 🍎 and pears 🍐.